SQream/sqream_docs/guides/client_drivers/odbc/install_configure_odbc_linux.rst

    $ sudo apt-get install unixodbc unixodbc-dev

-Install the ODBC driver with a script
+Installing the ODBC driver with a Script
 =======================================

 Use this method if you have never used ODBC on your machine before.
 If you have existing DSNs, see the manual install process below.